Constipation

 There are a number of ways you can reduce your risk of constipation, such as:

-Make sure you allocate yourself enough time throughout the day to go to the toilet.
-Ideally, you should go to the toilet within the first hour after having your breakfast.
+Make sure to allocate yourself enough time throughout the day to use the toilet.
+Ideally, you should go to the toilet within the first hour after having breakfast.

 Try to go to the toilet at regular intervals at the same time each day.